gbv/jskos-tools/README.md

   creator: false,
   language: "en",
 })
-// Header line for an array of mappings csv.header(mappings)
+// Header line for an array of mappings (assuming 1-to-1 mappings if no array is given) csv.header(mappings)
 // Single CSV line for a mapping (uses fromCount and toCount from the mapping by default) csv.fromMapping(mapping, { fromCount: null, toCount: null })